datacenter/cilium-dc-design/docs/aci/aci_designs.md

 ![High level design overview](./images/exec-summary.png)

-The illustration offers a simplified view of how policy can be applied to control north/south communication to- and from a Kubernetes cluster.
+The illustration offers a simplified view of how policy can be applied to control north/south communication to and from a Kubernetes cluster.
 In this example, the HR users are able to access the HR application - but are first redirected to a firewall for inspection.
 The users of the Finance app do not have to pass through the firewall, and can only access the Finance services.
 Pods in the Corporate Namespace are able to access other application within the Datacenter, whereas Pods in the Marketing namespace only have access to the internet via a Firewall.

 To summarize, the combination of Cisco Application Centric Infrastructure (ACI) and Cilium offers a unified solution for managing hybrid environments, bridging legacy and cloud-native applications: